 Credit decisions-initial application decisions and servicing changes (e.g., interest rate adjustments, credit limit reductions)-are frequently the subject of complaints.
 Consumers complained of difficulty understanding these determinations by the credit card companies and the reasons stated on letters explaining the decisions.
-They also expressed concern about potential unfairness resulting from existing items on their credit report that they feel do not reflect their creditworthiness.
+They also expressed concern about existing items on their credit report that they feel do not reflect their creditworthiness.
 Other consumers expressed a belief that prejudice or bias may impact those credit decisions.